 I love cheese.
 I love aged, fresh, fragrant, stinky, hard, soft; you name it I love it.
 So it should come as no surprise that I love risotto.
 I love the creamy and soft texture, and the rich taste.
 But unfortunately, I am terribly lactose intolerant.

 Over the years, I’ve tried many non-dairy or vegan substitutes for cheese.
 Expectedly, none actually tasted like cheese.
 They just tasted oily.
 I even searched all over town, and found, Daiya “cheese,” the supposed answer to my prayers.
 Not even close to the real thing.
-Obviously, the people who laud this “cheese” has never tasted real cheese before.
+Obviously, the people who laud this “cheese” has quite a different interpretation of cheese.
 So I decided to stop trying to substitute cheese with its dairy-free alternatives.
 Instead, I began creating and cooking dishes that are reminiscent of the creamy and rich texture of cheese dishes.
-And I eat a little bit of real cheese once in a while.
-Come on.
-You can’t expect me to cut it off completely, do you? 😉

 Luckily, I was able to find an acceptable – well more than acceptable, quite delicious – substitute for risotto.
 I call it my “faux risotto.”
 I don’t use arborio rice.
 I use what I have on hand, usually cooked short-grain brown rice.
 And I often have baked chicken in the fridge.
 So I just chop it up and throw it in the pan.
 As you can see, this recipe is not as laborious as a traditional risotto recipe.
 It’s actually quite easy.
 It takes me about 15 minutes to put together.

 I add a little bit of butter to the dish at the end of the cooking process.
 For some reason I can tolerate little bits of butter.
-As you might have guessed, I take advantage of this anomaly as often as I can. 🙂 That little bit of butter really enhances the flavor.
+And that little bit of butter really enhances the flavor.
 But if you want this dish to be completely dairy-free, omit the butter and use toasted sesame oil instead.
 Either way, the dish is absolutely delectable , not to mention gluten-free and optionally dairy-free.

 Mushroom “Risotto” Recipe